filipegmiranda/Green-Aspect-Utils/README.md

 # GreenAspecteas
-Repository for Aspecteas, project a small framework with Builtin Aspects, APIs and other staff
+Repository for Aspecteas, project a small framework with Builtin Aspects, APIs and other stuff